concord-consortium/lab/readme.md

 5. Generates the Java resources in the `server/public/jnlp` directory:

-You should now be able to open the file: `dist/index.html` in a browser and run some of the examples.
+You should now be able to open the file: `server/public/index.html` in a browser and run some of the examples.

+#### Automatic build processing using Guard

 Start watching the `src/` and `test/` directories and when files are changed automatically generate the JavaScript Lab modules, the examples, and run the tests.

     bin/guard

-Now any change you make in `src/examples/` will generate the corresponding content in `dist/examples/`.
+Now any change you make in `src/examples/` will generate the corresponding content in `server/public/examples/`.
-In addition changes in `src/lab/` generate the associated Lab modules in `lab/` and copy these modules to `dist/lab/`.
+In addition changes in `src/lab/` generate the associated Lab modules in `lab/` and copy these modules to `server/public/lab/`.
 In addition any change in either the `src/lab/` or `test/`directories will run the tests and display the results in the console window where `bin/guard` is running.